 Sexually transmitted infections (STIs) such as chlamydia and gonorrhea are commonly observed in homosexual males.
 However, the symptoms are often less apparent, emphasizing the significance of regular checkups with your healthcare provider.
-Although it is difficult to distinguish between the two as their symptoms are similar, and both can develop long-term complications if left untreated.
+However, it is difficult to distinguish between the two as their symptoms are similar, and both can develop long-term complications if left untreated.
 This blog will explore the possible similarities, differences, and treatment options for chlamydia and gonorrhea STIs.
-In sexually active people, the chances of contraction are higher in females younger than 25; therefore, CDC recommends once a year checkup for sexually transmitted diseases.
+In sexually active people, the chances of contraction are higher in females younger than 25; therefore, the CDC recommends once-a-year checkups for sexually transmitted diseases.

 Chlamydia vs. Gonorrhea: What is the Difference Between?

 Instead of striking similarities in symptoms of the two infections, some differences can tell them apart.
 Following are some of the differences between chlamydia and gonorrhea:

 - Causal Agent: Although bacteria cause both infections, both are different bacteria.
 Chlamydia trachomatis causes chlamydia, while Neisseria gonorrhoeae causes Gonorrhea.